 - A Relay can be Directly Controlled by a time schedule.

-- A Relay can be controlled from a computer through a RS-232 connection.
+- A Relay can be controlled from a computer through a wireless connection.
 A computer can take control of any or all relays on a Taralist controller at any time.
 Once taken over, the Taralist logic will not be able to switch a relay.
 The computer MUST return control of the relay back to the Taralist Logic for standalone operation.

 Who's Qualified to Use the Taralist Series?